Leibniz-HBI/twock/README.md

 # twock

-Ping a list of tweets for their status (deleted/available/...) #twocktwock
+Ping/knock a list of tweets to enquire their status (deleted/available/...) #twockknock

 ## Usage